a-tharva/cpp-mini-projects/README.md

 ## Description
 c++ concepts from basic to advance and some projects.
-Updating after completing some cool projects.
+Updating after completing some other projects.